These surfaces are all around us and are generally considered useful constructs in everyday life. But they also pose serious environmental hazards.

 What Can You Do?

 Those in urban areas can help reduce the impact of impervious surfaces by minimizing their footprint at home and work.
-This can be done by using alternative materials as a driveway or sidewalk (such as mulch, gravel, uncemented brick or grass pavers), green scaping rooftops with planting, and reducing the square footage of structures like decks, patios and parking lots on your property.
+This can be done by using alternative materials (such as mulch, gravel, uncemented brick or grass pavers), green scaping rooftops with planting, and reducing the square footage of structures like decks, patios and parking lots on your property.
 Steps like these can help control flash flooding and pollution in our waterways.

 If you have concerns about impervious surfaces creating unsafe conditions around your home or business, don’t hesitate to call the professionals at iSTORMWATER.
 We offer both preventative stormwater maintenance and flooding mitigation services that can save you money and possible property damage.
 We offer a free consultation, so contact us today!